ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

 The Web Client
 --------------
 The web client can be run directly in your development environment from the command line.
-Alternatively, it can be run in a docker container.
-Instructions for each method are provided below.

 Running the web client locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^